drmostafadar/Flutter-Tutorials-1.2-WebView-Controller-Completer-Future-Builder-Await-Async/README.md

 ### Goal

-In this first part of our Flutter series of tutorials, we will focus on creating a WebView for any website available on the internet and running (embedding) it in our own application.
+1. In this second part of our Flutter series of tutorials, we will add a controller for our WebView to be able to fully control it, such as getting the current url, going forward, backward, refreshing the page, clearing the cache and so on.
+In our case, we will display the current url address on the screen.

+2. In addition, we add topBar and floating action button to the application.

+3. We will learn the difference between the Stateless Widget and the Stateful Widget.

+4. And also basic info about the concept of Future, FutureBuilder, Completer and Async - Await mechanism in Flutter.